-By empowering Southern queer & trans youth and building community through music, QORDS is a vehicle for expressing gender and sexuality, and harbors an environment of self-discovery and social change.
+By empowering Southern queer youth and building community through music and the arts, QORDS is a vehicle for expressing gender and sexuality, and harbors an environment of self-discovery and social change.

 Our Core Values

-We are committed to promoting the creativity, confidence, leadership, and prosperity of southern youth queers.
-We recognize that gender and sexuality are multidimensional concepts that intersect with issues including, but not limited to, institutions, race, class, and heritage.
-We aim to nurture intersectional spaces and claim music as a vehicle of queer empowerment.
+We are committed to promoting the creativity, affirmation, leadership, abundance and voices of Southern queer youth.
+We recognize that gender and sexuality are multidimensional concepts that intersect with issues including, but not limited to: institutions, race, class, heritage, ability, documentation status, language, or spirituality.
+We aim to cultivate intersectional spaces and claim music and arts as a vehicle of queer empowerment.

 QORDS (Queer Oriented Radical Days of Summer) was founded in August 2012 and held the first overnight camp in Lenoir, NC in July 2013.
 QORDS is a grassroots, nonprofit organization.

 We have four regional teams in Asheville, Durham, and Greensboro, North Carolina as well as South Eastern Virginia that outreach and fundraise year-round.
 Currently, all teams are seeking more volunteers.
 If interested, please see our Volunteer page!

 Tee has volunteered & is currently on the board of QORDS.
 Outside of QORDS, Tee specializes in digital/marketing design with Wizkid Gx.
 “What I love about camp the most is having the space to foster/empowering the youth to be their authentic selves as I vision my younger me would be.”
 Their role consists of reaching out to youth via social media, administration, marketing development, and virtual customer service.